 Breastfeeding and Body Acne

 Are you struggling with acne while breastfeeding?
-There are natural products you can use, to take care of acne during breastfeeding!
+You can use natural products to take care of acne during breastfeeding!

-Some Moms notice acne outbreaks during the first few months after childbirth; this can include pimples on the face or all over the body.
+Some Moms notice acne outbreaks during the first few months after childbirth, including pimples on the face or all over the body.

-This "post pregnancy acne" is entirely normal.
+This post-prenancy acne is entirly normal.
 Acne after giving birth will most likely disappear once your hormones have settled down a bit.

 The Cause of Acne While Breastfeeding

 - It could be hormonal - related to the hormones that are produced during breastfeeding, but it is primarily due to hormones that return to normal after giving birth.
 Most Moms have acne post-pregnancy, whether they are breastfeeding or not.

 - Stress - Usually, when a new baby is introduced into an already busy lifestyle, it can cause additional stress.
 Try to relax as much as possible and get as much help around the house or with the kids as possible.

 - Dehydration - Many Moms forget that they need to stay extra hydrated during breastfeeding.
 When your skin becomes dehydrated, it will start to retaliate!
 Drink at least eight glasses of water per day.